 Caltrans in agreement with Sumitomo Corporation of Americas (SCOA) will provide 49 single-level rail cars for use on the San Joaquins Corridor in Northern California.
 Siemens Mobility, Inc. (Siemens) is the car builder of this contract.
-Delivery of these new cars began in March 2020 with the balance of the cars scheduled to be delivered by the end of 2024.
+Delivery of these new cars began in March 2020 with the balance of the cars scheduled to be delivered by the end of 2025.
 The structure and design of these new rail cars is based on the passenger cars being used on the Brightline Service, which runs between West Palm Beach and Miami in Florida.
-The first Venture Car train set is anticipated to begin revenue service in Summer 2023, with additional trainsets entering service every six (6) weeks contingent on delivery of the Cab Cars.
+The first Venture Car train set went into revenue service in December 2023, with additional trainsets entering service every twelve (12) weeks contingent on delivery of the Cab Cars.
+It is anticipated that 4 Venture Cars sets will be in revenue service by the end of 2024 with 6 cars per trainset.
+The remaining Venture Cars will be delivered by the end of 2025, enabling all seven (7) trainsets to be in revenue service in 2026.
+Upon delivery of all 49 Venture Cars there will be seven (7) trainsets available for revenue service.

 The Siemens Venture Cars are single-level, modern passenger rail cars.
 The Venture Cars are semi-permanently coupled, meaning the cars that make up a trainset are intended to be kept together as a consist due to the significant time it takes to uncouple them.
-The advantage of semi-permanently coupled cars is a more seamless gangway between cars to allow for easier movement from car-to-car including the ability to move between cars in a wheelchair.
+The advantage of semi-permanently coupled cars is a more seamless gangway between cars to allow for easier movement from car-to-car, including the ability to move between cars in a wheelchair.
 The interior of the cars features comfortable seats, workstation tables, automatic passenger announcements, passenger information screens, panoramic windows, overhead storage, luggage racks, bicycle storage racks, and ADA-accessible restrooms.